Battle of Mosynopolis

-The Battle of Mosynopolis (Битка при Месинопол) took place on 4 September 1207 at Mosynopolis, close to the modern town of Komotini, Greece, where Bulgarians defeated Latin Empire's forces.
+The Battle of Mosynopolis (Битка при Месинопол) took place on 4 September 1207 near Mosynopolis, located close to the modern town of Komotini, Greece, where Bulgarians defeated Latin Empire's forces.

-In early 1207, the Bulgarian Tsar Kaloyan allied with Laskaris of Nicaea to attack the Latin Empire, forcing Emperor Henry to relinquish territory in Asia Minor.
-In response, Henry arranged a meeting with Boniface of Montferrat, who was King of Thessalonica, for a joint campaign against Kaloyan at Kypsella, Thrace, which Boniface agreed.
-On Boniface's return to Thessaloniki, he was ambushed near Mosynopolis by Bulgarian forces and was killed.
+In early 1207, the Bulgarian Tsar Kaloyan allied with Emperor Theodore I Laskaris of Nicaea to attack the Latin Empire, forcing Emperor Henry to relinquish territory in Asia Minor.
+In response, Henry arranged a meeting with Boniface of Montferrat, who was King of Thessalonica, for a joint campaign against Kaloyan at Kypsella, Thrace, which Boniface agreed to.
+On Boniface's return to Thessalonica, he was ambushed near Mosynopolis by Bulgarian forces and was killed.
 Seizing the opportunity created by Boniface's death, Kaloyan besieged Thessalonica, but his sudden death abruptly ended the siege and created a power vacuum in Bulgaria that allowed Henry to consolidate the Latin Empire's territories.

 Background

-The Latin Empire (purple) and partition of the Byzantine Empire (c.
-1205).
+(Left) Facial reconstruction of Tsar Kaloyan based on the skull found near Holy Forty Martyrs Church, Veliko Tarnovo, however, the identification of the skull is disputed.
+(Right) Boniface I (right) is elected as leader of the Fourth Crusade at Soissons (1840).

 The Fourth Crusade resulted in the partition of Byzantine Empire's territories among the crusaders.
 Two of the crusaders, Boniface of Montferrat became King of Thessalonica in 1204 and Henry of Flanders became the Latin emperor of Constantinople a year later.
 Both men started to consolidate their power and expand their territories.
 Their authority was immediately challenged by Byzantine rump states (Nicaea and Trebizond).
 Meanwhile, in the north, Kaloyan gathered an army and within a short period of time (1204–1207) controlled parts of Macedonia and frequently raided Thrace, regions claimed by the newly established Latin kingdoms.

-Between 1206 and 1207, the leader of Niceans, Laskaris, and Kalojan concluded an alliance to attack the Latin territories at the same time.
-Kalojan advanced into Thrace in early 1207 and besieged Adrianople.
-The Nicaeans attacked Latin-held fortresses in northwestern Anatolia.
-Henry, who lacked the resources and manpower to face two fronts, made peace by ceding territory to Laskaris.
-Kalojan was unable to take the city, because his Cuman allies withdrew.
+Between 1206 and 1207, Emperor Theodore I Laskaris of Nicaea and Bulgarian Tsar Kaloyan concluded an alliance to attack the Latin territories at the same time.
+Kaloyan advanced into Thrace in early 1207 and besieged Adrianople, while the Nicaeans attacked Latin-held fortresses in northwestern Anatolia.
+Henry, who lacked the resources and manpower to face two fronts, made peace with Laskaris by ceding territory in Anatolia.
+Kaloyan was unable to take Adrianople, because his Cuman allies withdrew.
 In the meantime, Boniface regained control of Serres, which was captured in 1205 by Kaloyan, and restored its fortifications.